cicirello/core/README.md

 JitPack works a bit differently than Maven Central.
 Specifically, JitPack builds artifacts on-demand from the GitHub repository the first time a version is requested.
-We have configured our domain on JitPack, so you can still specify the dependency as (just replace `x.y.z` with the version that you want):
+We have configured our domain on JitPack for the groupId, so you can still specify the dependency as (just replace `x.y.z` with the version that you want):

 ```XML
 <dependency>